Shopify/restyle/README.md

 ### Defining Your Theme

 Any project using this library should have a global theme object.
 It specifies set values for spacing, colors, breakpoints, and more.
 These values are made available to Restyle components, so that you can for example write `backgroundColor="cardPrimary"` to use the named color from your theme.
+In fact, TypeScript enforces the `backgroundColor` property to _only_ accept colors that have been defined in your theme, and autocompletes values for you in a modern editor.

 Below is an example of how a basic theme could look.
 Make sure to read the sections below for more details on how to set up your different theme values.